Ikey11/TFTLT/content/World/The Regions of Terra.md

 Far south of the west island are hilly planes covered by thick snowfall.

 # The Blackstone Ridge
-A region known for its intense volcanism, the blackstone ridge is a small continent within the frigid regions of the north.
+A region known for its intense volcanism, the Blackstone Ember Isle is a small continent within the frigid regions of the north.
 The tall spires are home to dragonites who thrive in the volcanic heat.